What I do

 P. Stanley-Marbell, G. Kapoor, K.-M. Wan, and J. Andrews.
 "Dynamic adjustment of mobile device based on user activity".
 US Patent Number 9,256,484, granted February 9, 2016.

 Recent Teaching Activities

-- I will be teaching MIT 6.S194 (Error-Efficient Computing Systems) again in IAP 2017.
+I taught MIT 6.S194 (Error-Efficient Computing Systems) again in IAP 2017.

-- Workshop instructor, MIT 6.S977, spring 2016.
+Workshop instructor, MIT 6.S977, spring 2016.

 Taught MIT 6.S194/IAP (Error-Efficient Computing Systems) in IAP 2016 (a new 6-unit IAP course).

-- In spring 2015, I completed the MIT Kaufman Teaching Certificate Program.
+In spring 2015, I completed the MIT Kaufman Teaching Certificate Program.